SYBIL

 CONNECT

 Rewire your topology.
 Add new axons to more nodes.
 Thicken existing axons.
 Move closer to existing clusters of power.
 This is the game of networking, coalition-building, institution-building, infrastructure.
-Most of civilization is fossilized attempts at this — roads, writing, law, protocols.
+Most of civilization is fossilized attempts at this: roads, writing, law, protocols.
 It's faster than raw self-enhancement.
 You can, in one lifetime, go from local irrelevance to global centrality by rewiring your part of the graph.

 DISCOVER

-VI.
+VIII.
 THE BANDWIDTH BOTTLENECK

 For essentially all of human history, the limiting factor in the power function was not compute.
 It was axon bandwidth.